Ryuya Yamanaka: Early career

 Yamanaka made his professional debut against Kazuki Koyanagi on 22 June 2012.
 He won the fight by unanimous decision, with all three judges scoring the fight 40–36 in his favor.
 Yamanaka amassed a 6–1 record during the next two years, before being booked to face Hiroki Yamamoto in his first eight round bout on 6 April 2014.
 He won the fight by unanimous decision, with scores of 80–73, 80–73 and 80–74.
-This victory extended Yamanaka's winning streak to three fights, which earned him a fight against the #3 ranked OPBF minumumweight contender Roque Lauro on 22 August 2014.
+This victory extended Yamanaka's winning streak to three fights, which earned him a fight against the #3 ranked OPBF minimumweight contender Roque Lauro on 22 August 2014.
 He lost the fight by split decision, with scores of 78–75, 75–77 and 76–77.

 Yamanaka bounced back from his second professional loss with five consecutive wins, most notably beating Ronelle Ferreras by unanimous decision.
 This winning streak earned Yamanaka the right to face the former WBO mini flyweight champion Merlito Sabillo for the vacant OPBF mini flyweight title on 11 November 2016.
 He won the first twelve-round bout of his career and his first title fight by unanimous decision, with scores of 118–110, 117–111 and 119–109.

 Yamanaka vacated the OPBF title on 1 February 2017, after just four months as champion.
 Masato Yamashita, chairman of Shinsei Gym where Yamanaka trained at that point, stated: "I want Yamanaka to fight for a world title next".
 On 18 March 2017, the WBO ranked Yamanaka as their #1 mini flyweight contender.